CRAIGS KIWISAVER SCHEME FAQS

 Craigs KiwiSaver Scheme is a managed investment scheme designed to help you save for your retirement.
 Your money will be pooled with other investors’ money and invested in various investments.
 Craigs Investment Partners Superannuation Management Limited (CIPSML) will invest your money and charge you a fee for its services.
 The returns you receive are dependent on the performance of the investments you have selected.
 The value of those investments may go up or down.

-- The ability to self-select your investment portfolio, allowing you to choose investments that suit your risk profile and investment objectives.
+- self-selecting your investment portfolio.
+This allows you to choose a broad range of investments that suit your risk profile and investment objectives.

 How do I join Craigs KiwiSaver Scheme?